 Do you carry out all of our risk assessments for us?

 Before delving into the detail of specific risk assessments, we help you compile a ‘General Risk Assessment’.
 This is the ‘big picture’ and enables you to prioritise your efforts and justify working on the biggest risks first.
-After this, we help you to carry out the ‘Specific Risk Assessments’ (e.g. Manual Handling, DSE etc.) that are required, and train your staff as necessary.
-This is in line with our philosophy of enabling you to be self-sufficient.
+After this, we help you to carry out the ‘Specific Risk Assessments’ (e.g. Manual Handling, DSE etc.) that are required, this is in line with our philosophy of enabling you to be self-sufficient.

 Is hiring a Health and Safety Consultant expensive?

-We charge competitive rates and will explain these to you – usually after our visit we send you a quote that you can chew over (and we don’t employ salesmen, so you won’t be hassled for a decision).
+We charge competitive rates and will explain these to you – usually after our first online meeting we send you a quote that you can chew over (and we don’t employ salesmen, so you won’t be hassled for a decision).